Welcome.

 📝 writing tutor

-I’ve also volunteered in various church and intercultural ministry settings, as well as a drug treatment centre.
+I’ve also volunteered in various religious ministry settings, as well as an addiction treatment centre.

 Professional Values

-• 🎨 We tell stories, conjure images, and make meaning out of the chaos of life.
+📝 We tell stories, conjure images, and make meaning out of the chaos of life.
 We might also share poetry, create art, or explore the power of words.
-Delight is an important part of my approach.
+Delight is an integral part of my approach. 🎨

-• I am not a bot.
-I feel emotions, too!
-That is actually an important part of my work as a therapist.
-We consider our bodies, our brains, our limitations, our social networks, our aspirations, our species’ evolution—all the things that make us human.🐒🤖
+🤖 I am NOT a bot.
+I have feelings, too!
+An important part of my work is relating to my clients with my full humanity.
+We consider our bodies, our brains, our limitations, our social networks, our aspirations, our species’ evolution—all the things that make us human.🐒

 I’d rather not take your session time talking about myself, but I understand you may want to know a little more about me as a person.
 So here some things that matter to me, personally: